CU-SRL/docs/src/avionics/hardware/designprocess.md

 In the meeting, the following should be decided/discussed and/or documented:

--What requirements of the avionics system will this board address?
+- What requirements of the avionics system will this board address?
 OR How does this board bring us closer to developing the final avionics system?

--What are the requirements of this board?
+- What are the requirements of this board?
 Start with functional requirements and then break it down.
 Some things that might be easy to miss include where human interfaces shall be, what connector interfaces shall exist, what sensors should be on the board, where is power sourced from, how much power should the board produce, cost, how many to produce, etc. (NOTE: This is not at all an all-inclusive list, think as far as your imagination will allow of things you might be asking yourself later in the design process, this does get a lot easier with experience, and no student is perfect at this by any means)

 ## Phase 2: Preliminary Design Work